A safe, reliable and environmentally sound way to store and generate electricity.

 Rye Development is leading a new generation of pumped storage hydropower in the United States and helping create a more reliable energy grid.
 The Rye Development team members leading the Goldendale project live and work in the Pacific Northwest and have decades of experience bringing hydropower projects from inception to operation through site identification, permitting, offtake and construction.

-The project consists of two artificial reservoirs, neither of which touches the Columbia River or impacts fishing sites along the river.
+The project consists of two man-made reservoirs, neither of which touches the Columbia River or impacts fishing sites along the river.
 The Goldendale Energy Storage Project will purchase water from the Klickitat Public Utility District, just like any commercial water user would.
 Once the lower reservoir in the closed-loop system is filled, water is recirculated between the lower and elevated reservoirs via a pipe deep underground.
-Extensive studies have found the project would not impact fish or the ability of people to fish near the project location.
+The project would not impact people’s access to fish along the Columbia River.

 During construction, the project will support more than 3,000 family-wage union jobs that will pay an hourly wage ranging from $44.65 to $85.00.
 In 2022, the median hourly wage for non-federal jobs in Klickitat County was $25.31.